-For each service on your computer, Intel Server Manager displays the service name, the run levels for which it is registered, and its current status.
+For each service on your computer, Intel Server Manager displays the service name, its startup type, and its current status.
 The check box beside each service indicates whether you're monitoring that service.
 If a monitored service stops or starts, an alert event is generated.